royalgraphx/DarwinKVM/README.md

 <h2 align="center"><b>LegacySchema</b></h2>

 Used for assigning NVRAM variables, used with OpenVariableRuntimeDxe.efi.
 Only needed for systems without native NVRAM.
-We do nothing here, and never will.
+The values under this can be deleted safely.

 <h2 align="center"><b>WriteFlash</b></h2>